-I've got a million of these rhetorical questions.
+I've got a million of these.

 I can see now.
 BABS is not just a strategy.
 She is a mindset.
 She is a lifestyle.
 And maybe one day she will become my mistress.
 So, what's next?

-Since you've gotten this far, you've earned the opportunity for BABS to come visit and help you prepare for this year's draft.
-BABS Draft Game Plan, here at BABSbaseball.com, is an intensive two-month torrent of tools - everything you need to build the optimal fantasy baseball roster.

-Here are the basics of what you get:
+Since you've gotten this far, you've earned the opportunity for BABS to come visit and help you prepare for next year's draft.
+She recently moved to BaseballHQ.com, which is where you can find her home page with all her goodies (get your mind out of the gutter.)
+Here is a preliminary list of what you will find there, beginning in early 2025: